ShadowOne333/Metroid2-Redux/README.md

 (The following patches are not implemented yet)
 * Save Stations refill both health and missiles
 * Heavy Physics: Change Samus' falling speed to be quicker (?).
-A Heavy physics patch (simialr to Super Metroid Redux) in other words so Samus doesn't feel so floaty.
+A Heavy physics patch (similar to Super Metroid Redux) in other words so Samus doesn't feel so floaty.
 * Remove the Alarm that sounds when Samus' Health is low.

 -------------------